Russia may be in Ukraine to stay after 100 days of war

 When Vladimir Putin sent troops into Ukraine in late February, the Russian president vowed his forces would not occupy the neighboring country.
 But as the invasion reached its 100th day Friday, Russia seemed increasingly unlikely to relinquish the territory it has taken in the war.

-The ruble, now an official currency in the southern Kherson region, is set to replace the Ukrainian hryvnia.
+The ruble is now an official currency in the southern Kherson region, alongside the Ukrainian hryvnia.
 Residents there and in Russia-controlled parts of the Zaporizhzhia region are getting offered Russian passports.
 The Kremlin-installed administrations in both regions have talked about plans to become part of Russia.

 The Moscow-backed leaders of separatist areas in eastern Ukraine's Donbas region, which is mostly Russian-speaking, have shared similar intentions.
 Putin recognized the separatists' self-proclaimed republics as independent states two days before launching the invasion.
 Fighting has intensified in Ukraine's east as Russia seeks to “liberate” all of the Donbas.